-SPFL announce record £39.5m turnover for 2021-22
+SPFL announces record £39.5m turnover for 2021-22

 The results come days after the SPFL agreed a new £150m Sky Sports TV deal.

-"These record results are extremely encouraging for our game and reflect the positive impact of the cinch title sponsorship, the largest single sponsorship deal in the history of the league, and the ongoing support that we continue to enjoy from Sky Sports and our other broadcast partners," said Doncaster.
+"These record results are extremely encouraging for our game and reflect the positive impact of the cinch title sponsorship, the largest single sponsorship deal in the history of the league, and the ongoing support that we continue to enjoy from Sky Sports and our other broadcast partners," Doncaster said.

-"With two of our clubs in the Champions League group stage for the first time since Season 2007-08, and on the back of our recently-announced long-term contract with Sky Sports, the SPFL can look forward with real confidence to the years ahead."
+"With two of our clubs in the Champions League group stage for the first time since season 2007-08, and on the back of our recently-announced long-term contract with Sky Sports, the SPFL can look forward with real confidence to the years ahead."

 The SPFL also announced company secretary Calum Beattie has been promoted to chief operating officer.